 In the above Gospel passage, and in many others, Jesus stressed that those who follow him, must be willing to serve both those within the faith community, and those who are outside of it.
 Throughout all the Gospels, Jesus showed through his healing ministry, that the Messiah in their midst came as a servant to all.
 So his Church was also to be a servant to all, providing aid and support to the poor, serving those both within and without the Church.
 The Greek word “diakonia,” meaning “service,” has been applied to describe an aspect of life in the Christian Church.
 As related in the Acts of the Apostles, the Apostles appointed seven men to serve the Hellenist Christian widows.
 In Christian tradition, they became known as the first Deacons.
 As the Church grew, so did the number Deacons, performing works of mercy to the poor.
 They became an Order in the early Church, an official sign of Church acting as servant to all.

 With the Second Vatican Council, the concept of a servant Church was reborn.
 The Council, and many encyclicals since then, have stressed that all members of the Catholic Church are called to participate in the ministry of service to the poor, the homeless, and the forgotten.
-Fulfilling this call can take many forms: giving financial support to charities; volunteering for food pantries and kitchens, homeless shelters and centers; visiting patients in hospitals and nursing homes.
-We need to be open to promptings of the Holy Spirit; and discern an opportunity to serve and show mercy.
+Fulfilling this call can take many forms: giving financial support to charities; volunteering for food pantries, kitchens, homeless shelters and centers; visiting patients in hospitals and nursing homes.
+We need to be open to promptings of the Holy Spirit; and discern whenever an opportunity to serve and show mercy, shows itself.

 The Council turned once again to the Order of Deacons, to be a visible sign of being a Servant Church.
 About fifty years ago, Pope Paul VI reestablished the permanent Diaconate in the Roman Catholic Church.
 Men, married and single, from many countries, including the United States, have stepped up and been ordained.
 They are servants to the Church and the world, through liturgical participation, works of charity, preaching and being religion educators.
 In the Archdiocese of Boston newspaper, The Pilot, three Deacons have written an excellent column on the Permanent Diaconate of today.
 I invite you to go read it.